 What made you decide to create your gin, and what's the inspiration behind it?

-Having maintained close connections with Brazil over the last 20 years with my partner who is Brazilian, we decided that the time was right to create a top quality national gin which combined the best of traditional English distilling techniques with the very best of the abundant natural resources which Brazil enjoys to create a Brazilian gin to rival the top international brands.
+We decided that the time was right to create a top quality national gin which combined the best of traditional distilling techniques with the very best of the abundant natural resources which Brazil enjoys to create a Brazilian gin to rival the top international brands.
 Brazil has so much to offer gin distillers, and our mission is to capture that and show that Brazil can produce the very best world-class gins.

 Can you tell us more about the distillery?